alexjvr1/VelocityUCL/KaitlynNotes/README.md

    - changed the pathway for 01a_museum_catadapt_reads to local/... but error of No such file or directory still for 01a_museum2_catadapt_reads
    - changed walltime to h_rt in the scheduler descriptive
    - qsub the job after deleting path for 01a_museum2_catadapt_reads which does create 33 sample files but no log files

+- Edits made to 01b_concat_fastq_R2.sh include:

+   - changed walltime to h_rt in scheduler descriptive
+   - changed pathway for 01a_museum_catadapt_reads and 01a_museum2_catadapt_read to local/...
+   - NOTE: still the same syntax error but cannot identify where as it is the exact same as 01b_concat_fastq_R1.sh but with 1 changed to 2